John Kosmina: Managerial career

 After retiring, he began coaching the Warringah Dolphins in the New South Wales state leagues, before coaching NSL side Newcastle Breakers, followed by a stint at the Brisbane Strikers.
 Both stints were largely unsuccessful, his sides reaching the finals only once.

 Adelaide United

 In 2003, he became the inaugural coach of Adelaide United.
 Kosmina coached United to an impressive 3rd in the final season of the NSL.
 Maintaining his job for the inaugural season of the A-League, Kosmina led his side to the Minor Premiership but a poor finals series saw them finish 3rd overall.
 The next season saw mixed results for Kosmina and Adelaide United.

 Finishing 2nd on the table behind Melbourne Victory, Adelaide managed to reach the grand final, only to be thrashed 6–0.
 Kosmina's criticism of the refereeing of that match, coupled with the devastating loss and a touchline ban earlier during the season for a scuffle with Victory captain Kevin Muscat, saw him forced to resign by the Adelaide board.
+Kosmina said that he felt that Muscat had thrown an elbow at him and said he had "lost it".

 He was then appointed by Socceroos coach Graham Arnold as his assistant for the 2007 Asian Cup.